-Introduction to Advanced Life Support
+Introduction to Advanced Life Support (4 credits)

 Prepares the student for Virginia Enhanced certification eligibility and begins the sequence for National Registry Intermediate and/or Paramedic certification.
 Includes the theory and application of the following: foundations, human systems, pharmacology, overview of shock, venous access, airway management, patient assessment, respiratory emergencies, allergic reaction, and assessment based management.
 Conforms at a minimum to the Virginia Office of Emergency Medical Services curriculum.
-Prerequisite: Before enrolling in this EMS course, students MUST complete or test out of MTE Modules 1-4 and must be eligible to enroll in ENG 111.
+Prerequisite: Before enrolling in this EMS course, students MUST complete or test out of MTE Modules 1 - 4 and must be eligible to enroll in ENG 111.
 Corequisite: EMS 170.
 Lecture: 3 hours.
 Laboratory: 2 hours.
-Total: 5 hours
+Total: 5 hours per week.

-Advanced EMT Completion
+EMS 152 Advanced EMT Completion